 Yet when police informed Daniel Zamora, of his wife’s arrest, he remained supportive.

 “Not gonna discuss it with you,” he told police in body camera footage taken outside the couple’s house.
 “Brittany is an adult.
 She’s the best, the best person I’ve ever known.”

-Before his wife was taken into custody, Zamora called the parents of the boy she had molested and begged them not to report her, according to an audio recording released by police in March.
+Before his wife was taken into custody, Zamora called the parents of the boy she had molested and begged them not to report her, according to an audio recording released by police this February.
 He can be heard saying she “made a big mistake, but that she loved the kids.”

 “This whole situation is crazy,” Zamora told boy’s father.
 “I’ve never heard of anything like this in my entire life.
 I understand as a parent you have to be livid and hurt.
 As a husband, I am distraught.
 I’m hurt.”

 “[Brittany Zamora] had another 13-year-old in there watching the whole fucking thing.
 Do you understand?” the father shot back, urging Daniel Zamora to leave her.

 But Daniel Zamora said he would not abandon his wife.

 The father hung up after Zamora invited him to “meet up” and “settle this.”